Anders Bagge: Other ventures

 Bagge is known in Sweden for his many TV appearances, including as a judge on talent shows Idol and Made in Sweden, and as a contestant in Körslaget, Hela kändis-Sverige bakar, and Masked Singer Sverige.

 Personal life

-Bagge was married to Laila Bagge Wahlgren between 1994 and 2001.
-In August 2018, Bagge married Johanna Lind.
+Bagge was married to singer Laila Bagge Wahlgren between 1994 and 2001.
+In August 2018, Bagge married Johanna Lind, another music artist.
 Their wedding was the subject of a reality TV series, Cirkus Bagge, on Sjuan.

 Bagge was diagnosed with attention deficit hyperactivity disorder (ADHD) in 2013.